profezzorn/ProffieOSDocs/troubleshooting/is-it-uploading.md

 ## Wrong port

-One of the most common reasons for this is not selecting the right port.
+One of the most common reasons for a failed upload is not selecting the right port.
 Usually this looks like this:

 <image src="/troubleshooting/images/wrong_port.png" width=707 height=361 alt="wrong port" />